-However you spell it, Carnival or Carnaval, it is not just a Brazilian holiday or only celebrated in Rio de Janeiro.
-Carnaval is a mega-holiday throughout Latin America and the Caribbean, and it’s even celebrated in Europe.
+However you spell it, Carnival or Carnaval is not just a Brazilian holiday or only celebrated in Rio.
+Carnival is a mega-holiday throughout Latin America and the Caribbean, and it’s even celebrated in Europe.

 The word chaos comes to mind.
 The only thing in America that’s even slightly similar is in New Orleans, where it’s called Mardi Gras.

-Where to party for Carnaval in Panama
+Where to party for Carnival in Panama – according to locals

 Every year in Panama City the police set up traffic blockades along Avenida Balboa, the large, 4-lane road that runs along the waterfront, and set up a tall perimeter fence around the festival area.
 As with most places these days, there are security lines with pat down (male and female) to ensure no one is carrying weapons.

 Don’t think that avoiding the trucks will keep you nice and dry, though; we saw a number of people carrying loaded water guns.
 So be prepared to get wet.
 We did, and we were glad the water was there to cool us off!

 One thing about Latinos, they like their music.
 Where there’s music—and in Latin America that means practically everywhere—there will be dancing.